CAC: Information for Prospective Participants

 further engage the public in issues related to wildlife

-If you are interested in contributing to game development and/or the
+If you are interested in contributing to effort, please stop by to

 You can learn about the many ways to get involved.

 The CAC program has already reached more than

 via our live presentations and via our web pages.

 wildlife in their natural habitat with a chance to

 shape positive attitudes in the next generation of citizens.

 It is special program for special people.
 If you think you might be one of those

 people -- someone who want to help make the world a better place --